Adam-Langley/pybleno/README.md

    * Cause: Bugs in bluetooth kernel module - manifests whe running Raspbian <= 2018-11-13.
    * Fix: `apt-get upgrade`

+## Coding Conventions

+Files/Folders:

+bleno/supporting/ : location of all supplemental files, which allow the transpiled code to parallel the node source as reasonably as possible.
+_file.py : underscored filenames denote a hand-crafted file, vs a transpiled output.

+Import/Require:
+TODO: Explain differences here

+Expanding Lists and KV objects

+For Loops:
+Python doesnt support `for` loop expressions, these are approximated through unbounded whiles, with a terminator case.

+Switch Cases:
+Python doesn't support switch expressions, these are approximated with a helper function.
+Fallthrough is calculated by the transpiler, and achieved by multi-conditional comparison.

 ## Licenses and Attribution

 ### Sandeep Mistry's Bleno